Syncinus/ReactionCats/Reaction Cats Beta 3/Cat Stuff/Other Cat Types/Premium Cats/Premium Profiles/Sushi.md

 -20 Enemy Defense When Hit

-Freeze Enemy Cat For 5 Seconds
+Freeze Enemy Cat For 1 Turn

 Knockback